 Sludge News

-News Flash!
-Maine takes the lead as the first state in the nation to ban the land application of sewage sludge and sludge-derived compost
+Maine takes the lead as the first state in the nation to ban the land application of sewage sludge and sludge-derived compost.

 The disposal of sewage sludge (aka "biosolids") on land has been promoted by the U.S. Environmental Protection Agency (EPA) since 1993.
 Millions of tons of hazardous sewage sludge have subsequently been spread on agricultural land and forests by corporate waste haulers and used as a soil amendment or fertilizer by landscapers and homeowners.
 This practice is a health and environmental disaster.